Does your cooked rice look crunchy?

 Got the right type of rice?

-The next thing you need to do is to put it in a bowl of water.
+The next thing you need to do is put it in a water bowl.

-Rinse the grains thoroughly for a couple of times and allow them to soak in the water for at least 15-20 minutes.
+Rinse the grains thoroughly and allow them to soak in the water for at least 15-20 minutes.

 Now, you might wonder why this step is so important.